Summary

 tokenstringyes Short-TermThe access token for the remote view to connect with.
 Can be omitted if checking an existing connection with no token change.

-The returned datatype is used to list the status information you want returned from the check.
-At a minimum, you'll probably wan to know that the connection is valid.
-You may want to know the version that the cluster is running.
-There are several choices available; They're listed below:
+For the results, you can get the status of the cluster connection.
+At a minimum, you'll probably want to know that the connection is valid, and maybe the version that the cluster is running.
+There are several choices available.
+They're listed below:

 ParameterTypeRequiredDefaultStabilityDescription